 - Cool Old Guy: He's introduced as an aging hipster who likes listening to rock music, outside his formal wear.
 He's also very respectful to the lower Kais and their warriors alike.

-- Rules Lawyer: Disqualified both Goku and Pikkon in the Other World Tournament for touching the top roof of the ring at the same time, citing the tournament rulebook too.
+- Rules Lawyer: Disqualified both Goku and Pikkon in the Other World Tournament for touching the top roof of the ring at the same time, citing the tournament rulebook too, which may or may not have been a lie.
 To his credit, he offers to train Goku in 300 years (which would be enough time for him to get into shape).

 - Super Speed: Is faster than a Post-Cell Games (Base) Goku and East Kai's jet bike.